-This landscaped shallow depression is filled in with loose, deep soil that naturally filters storm water and prevents it from entering our waterways.
-A rain garden is low maintenance and planted with beautiful, hardy native plants that attract pollinators and requires little to no watering.
-By adopting a rain garden, the risk of overland flooding in a person’s basement is significantly reduced.
+A rain garden is a landscaped basin filled in with loose, deep soil that naturally filters storm water and prevents it from entering our waterways.
+The garden bed is then planted with beautiful, hardy native plants that support pollinators and requires little to no watering.
+By adopting a low maintenance rain garden, the risk of overland flooding in a person’s basement can be managed in many cases.
 Rain gardens continue to be one of the most cost-effective, low-impact development strategies that combats the effects of climate change and builds in resiliency for cities.

 If you plan it out well, your rain garden can be built over a weekend.

 1. Get your rain garden manual here - this helps you size up the kind of stormwater landscaping you want for your home.

 2. Call before your dig - make sure there’s no underground infrastructure (gas, water, telecommunications).